rinaykumar/rinaykumar/README.md

 <br/>

 I'm a Computer Science major at San Francisco State University.
-My CS program at SFSU was focused on backend development with Java and Javascript, with frontend focus on Node.js and React.js.
+My CS program at SFSU is focused on backend development with Java and Javascript, with frontend focus on Node.js and React.js.
 <br/>
 I've also taken courses with exposure to Assembly Language, C, C++, and Python, with database experience in MonogoDB and MySQL.
-I also have some exposure in Ariticifal Intelligence, with Machine Learning.
+I also have some exposure in Ariticifal Intelligence, with Machine Learning and Deep Learning.
 <br/>
 <br/>
 <br/>